Increasing Racial & Ethnic Representation in Academic Physical Therapy

 - The priorities should include those that can be accomplished within a 1-2-year timeframe (short-term activities and initiatives) and those that will take 3-5+ years (longer-term activities and initiatives).

-Timeline and reporting requirements:
+Timeline & reporting requirements

 - Form an initial action plan and priority list within 3 months of assuming office and present it to the Board of Directors for review.
-The action plan should include a recommended list of additional resource persons with expertise and/or additional

-- Present a quarterly progress report to the Board that shall include references and collaborations
+- Present a quarterly progress report to the Board that shall include references and collaborations.

-- Meet monthly via conference calls to review tasks completed and next steps to meet deadlines and objectives
+- Meet monthly via conference calls to review tasks completed and next steps to meet deadlines and objectives.

 - Remain in compliance with ACAPT’s antitrust guidelines.